apprenticeharper/DeDRM_tools/Calibre_Plugins/README-ignobleepub-plugin.txt

 Installation:

-Go to Calibre's Preferences page... click on the Plugins button.
-Use the file dialog button to select the plugin's zip file  (ignobleepub_vXX_plugin.zip) and click the 'Add' button. you're done.
+Go to Calibre's Preferences page.
+Do **NOT** select "Get plugins to enhance calibre" as this is reserved for "official" calibre plugins, instead select "Change calibre behavior".
+Under "Advanced" click on the Plugins button.
+Use the "Load plugin from file" button to select the plugin's zip file  (ignobleepub_vXX_plugin.zip) and click the 'Add' button. you're done.

 Please note:  Calibre does not provide any immediate feedback to indicate that adding the plugin was a success.
 You can always click on the File-Type plugins to see if the plugin was added.